postcss/postcss/CONTRIBUTING.md

 be familiar with.

-## In Case You Have Question About Using PostCSS
+## In Case You Have Questions About Using PostCSS

 * **Ask for help in [the chat]**

-    If you stuck on something there is a big chance that someone had similar problem before.
+    If you are stuck on something there is a big chance that someone had similar problem before.

 [the chat]: https://gitter.im/postcss/postcss